Ahmadreza-Mohammadi/perfume-panel-admin/README.md

 # perfume-panel-admin

- Admin panel for a perfume e-commerce site, built with Vite and TypeScript to manage products efficiently.
+This is an admin panel for a perfume e-commerce website, built with Vite and TypeScript.
+The panel allows administrators to manage products, including adding, editing, and deleting perfume listings.

+⚙️ Tech Stack:
+-Vite
+-TypeScript
+-tailwind